mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void SeekRange([RangeMode mode](/reference/datagate/datagate-common/range-mode.html), [AdgKeyTable firstKey](/reference/datagate/datagate-client/adg-key-table.html), [RangeFirst rangeFirst](/reference/datagate/datagate-common/range-first.html), [AdgKeyTable lastKey](/reference/datagate/datagate-client/adg-key-table.html), [RangeLast rangeLast](/reference/datagate/datagate-common/range-last.html))

 Positions the file pointer at the first record in the specified range in the file that the FileAdapter is working with.

+#### Remarks
+The SeekRange method is used to position the file pointer at the first record in the specified range in the file that the FileAdapter is working with.
+It first checks if the provided AdgKeyTables are null.
+If they are, it throws an ArgumentNullException.
+It then calls the SeekRange method of the FileData object of the FileAdapter, passing the provided SeekMode, AdgKeyTables, and RangeFirst and RangeLast values.
+The SeekRange method of the FileData object positions the file pointer at the first record in the specified range in the file.
+This method does not read the record; it only positions the file pointer.
+To read the record after calling this method, you can use the ReadRange method.

 ```cs
 void SeekRange(RangeMode mode, AdgKeyTable firstKey, RangeFirst rangeFirst, AdgKeyTable lastKey, RangeLast rangeLast)